Teapot174/ScaryRF-/README.md

 <div id="en" hidden>

-## 🚀 About ScaryRF-Plus
+## 🚀 About ScaryRF+
-ScaryRF+ is a powerful ESP32-based multi-tool for radio frequency and wireless interfaces. 🔥
-This is an improved version of the original [ScaryRF](https://github.com/FernandoHansen666/ScaryRF-315-433mhz) project.
+ScaryRF+ is a cool project that gives you the opportunity to show what ESP32 is capable of.🔥 This is an improved version of the original [ScaryRF] project (https://github.com/FernandoHansen666/ScaryRF-315-433mhz).
-*Project is under active development, some features may work unstable*
+*The project is under active development, some functions may be unstable*

 ## ⚡ Features
 ### 📶 SubGHz (315/433 MHz)